 The Advocacy Award is given in recognition of significant contributions made to the advancement of the profession through the fields of health, physical education, or related fields.
 Such contributions may be in the form of legislative support, professional service, or specific participation in local, state, district, or national program development.
 The recipient may be an individual, or group or an organization, and need not be a member of WHPE.

-This award is given in recognition to an individual who has major responsibility for health education in public or private school, grades K – 12; an institution of higher education; a community health program; gov’t. health agency; or worksite wellness/health program.
-WHPE membership is required with at least five years of membership and five years of teaching experience in the field of Health Education.
-Additional criteria include: significant contributions to the profession in the areas of teaching, research, creative activities, and service.
-SHAPE membership is required if the State winner wishes to have his/her application advanced to the Midwest District selection process.
-Three letters of reference are required, as are answers to specific questions to accompany nomination.
+This award is given in recognition to an individual who has major (minimum of 50% of total job) responsibilities for health education in public or private school, grades K-12, an institution of higher education, a community health program, government health agency, or worksite wellness/health program.
+WHPE membership is required with at least 5 yrs. of membership and 5 years of experience in the field of Health Education and the individual must be employed full-time.
+Additional criteria include: conducts a comprehensive and diverse health education program that utilizes the Essential Components of Health Education as reflected in the National Health Standards and other SHAPE America best practices, describe your utilization of student assessment, one of the Essential Components of Health Education, provides volunteer service at the school or community levels, provides service to local, state, or national professional associations, shows evidence of meritorious professional activity in at least three (3) of the following: innovative teaching, publications, presentations, funded research or programs, special projects or other health related activities.
+SHAPE America membership is required if the State winner wishes to have his/her application advanced to the Midwest District selection process.
+Three letters of recommendation are required, as are answers to specific questions to accompany the nomination.

-WHPE recognizes members who have had 20 years of continuous membership as determined by WHPE Office records.
-These individuals will be recognized at the annual awards ceremony with gifts that represent WHPE.
+WHPE recognizes members who have had 10/20/30/40/50 years of continuous membership as determined by WHPE Office records.

 This award is given to a WHPE member who has been a practicing professional eight (8) years or less (PK-12 teaching or related fields/ including any teaching during graduate school experiences, or other professionally related work experiences post baccalaureate).
 The individual must show: A. active involvement in WHPE, B. leadership related to the goals of the Assn., C. service related to WHPE Mission; D. personal achievements to date.
 The application must be accompanied by one (1) collegial letter of support that addresses the above criteria.